shikharmittal04/epspy/docs/basics.rst

     python eg_script.py

 Running the code will generate several files.
 The terminal messages will guide you to these output files.
 The most important of all files of your interest will be ``Tb_nu_map.npy``.
 However, you may never have to deal with them yourself.
 To visualise your outputs use the function :func:`visual`.
 See :ref:`api` for the available features for :func:`visual`.
+To learn more about the output files and code working see :ref:`detexp`.

 The default values have been chosen such that the above script can be run on a PC.
 Since modern PCs have at least 4 cores, for a better performance one could also run the code as